As Mothers are we Destined to forever feel guilty? is a sponsored post. Thank you for supporting The Staten Island Family

 So smuggle a tablet into the bathroom for a little GLOW during your morning routine, but be forewarned: distracted makeup application may result in a look as bold as one of the gorgeous ladies of the 80s.
 And if you find yourself overstaying your welcome in the grocery store parking lot watching The Walking Dead, don’t feel guilty.
 As long as the ice cream doesn’t melt, no one will know your little sneak-ret.
-Keep reading for ways to get your mom sneak on and how you can WIN a six month complimentary NETFLIX giveaway!!
+Keep reading for ways to get your mom sneak on !!

 Be the life of the party with all the pop culture knowledge you’ll accumulate sneaking—your friends will thank you for talking about something other than the kids.
 If anyone questions your motives, let them know that according to a recent Netflix survey moms are feeling less stressed and more refreshed and even 19% say it makes them feel like a better parent by sneaking “me-time.”
 And dads, don’t feel left out.
 We know you need a break to sneak too.